-Cheesecake Stuffed Chocolate Chip Cookies are the ultimate indulgent twist on classic buttery cookies with melty chocolate and creamy filling.
+Cheesecake Stuffed Chocolate Chip Cookies are the ultimate indulgent treat that is rich and creamy.
+Perfect dessert for any occasion!

 This dreamy Cookie Recipe is such a fun twist on a Classic Chocolate Chip Cookie.
 Along with the chocolate morsels and buttery cookies, you also get amazing, rich, sweet, and tangy cream cheese filling.
 It’s the most incredible dessert mashup ever.